vboyev-MSFT/defender-docs/defender-endpoint/android-intune.md

 3. On the settings page, in **'Configuration settings format'**, select **'Use configuration designer'** and select **Add**.
 From the list of configurations that are displayed, select **'Microsoft Defender in Personal profile'**.

 4. The selected configuration will be listed.
 Change the **configuration value to 1** to enable Microsoft Defender support personal profiles.
-A notification will appear informing the admin about the same.
+A notification will appear to inform the admin about the same.
 Click on **Next**.

 5. **Assign** the configuration policy to a group of users. **Review and create** the policy.